 Pelicano Coffee

-This one isn’t booze related but if you’re in need of a caffeine hit or fancy somewhere trendy to hang and work, Pelicano is at the top of my list.
-There are two venues in the city, and both sum Brighton up in a coffee shop – think great specialty coffee, tasty cakes and a cosmopolitan vibe.
+This one isn’t booze related, but if you’re in need of a caffeine hit or fancy somewhere trendy to hang and work, Pelicano is at the top of my list.
+There are three venues in the city, and both sum Brighton up in a coffee shop – think great speciality coffee, tasty cakes and a cosmopolitan vibe.

 The Level, BN1 4SB